What Can I Do with My English Major?

 Professional Associations are a great place to go to dive deeper into the field of English and learn more about what post grad life might look like.

-Vault is a fantastic resource to learn more about specific career fields in English.
-Vault has information such as salary information, work environment, education and training requirements, outlooks, and specific tips for entering into the field.
+Firsthand is a fantastic resource to learn more about specific career fields in English.
+Firsthand has information such as salary information, work environment, education and training requirements, outlooks, and specific tips for entering into the field.

 Professors & Academic Deans